Maps of Iceland

 The capital of the Westfjords region is the town of Isafjordur.
 With a population of just over 2,500, it makes an excellent base for exploring the sights of the remote Westfjords.

 These sights include the Hornstrandir Nature Reserve, home to Arctic foxes and some of Iceland's most notable birds, like Arctic terns and black guillemots.
 If you want to go birdwatching, visit the Latrabjarg bird cliffs.
-The cliffs are 9 miles (14 kilometers) long and are the largest bird cliffs in Europe, so it's a great place to see the famous Atlantic puffin.
+The cliffs are 9 miles (14 kilometers) long and are the largest bird cliffs in Europe, so it's a great place to see the famous Iceland puffin.

-While in the Westfjords, you can also visit the 'Jewel of the Westfjords,' the stunning Dynjandi waterfall with its cascading flow down dramatic cliffs.
+While in the Westfjords, you can also visit the "Jewel of the Westfjords," the stunning Dynjandi waterfall with its cascading flow down dramatic cliffs.
 We also recommend seeing Raudisandur beach, which is unusual for Iceland as its sands are naturally reddish-pink rather than the typical volcanic black.

 The Golden Circle & West Iceland Driving Map